-I’m going to cover some the route in Clare that I have travelled many times and mention some of the places I love and I hope you will check out and enjoy!
+I’m going to cover some the route in Clare in this article that I have travelled many times and mention some of the places I love and I hope you will check out and enjoy!

 If you have some spare time while visiting County Clare, try this driving route you won’t be disappointed.
-You can drive this route whichever way you want to, I have included some info about the area you will be travelling through, but you will see the view changing many times along the route!!!
+You can drive this route whichever way you want to, I have included some info about the areas that you will be travelling through, and you will see the view changing many times along the route!!!

 1 – Loophead Lighthouse Kilbaha Clare

-This area is full of beautiful scenery, the lighthouse is s cool attractions to visit.
-You can go inside and check it out, its 5.00 euros for adults and 2.00 euros for kids!
-The road to the lighthouse is spectacular, its what the wild Atlantic way is all about!
-So depending on where you’re coming from, this is the start of this route!
-The area around the lighthouse is a great area for photos or selfies!
-Leave Loophead driving toward Carrigaholt.
+This area is full of beautiful scenery, the lighthouse is a cool attraction to visit.
+You can go inside and check it out, its 5.00 euros for adults and 2.00 euros for kids to go inside the lighthouse!
+The road to the lighthouse is spectacular, its what the Wild Atlantic Way is all about!

 2 – Carrigaholt Clare